major/MySQLTuner-perl/README.md

 Question: How to perform a CVE vulneralibity checks ?

-* Download vulnerabilities.cvs from this repository.
+* Download vulnerabilities.csv from this repository.
 * use option --cvefile to perform CVE checks

 MySQLTuner and Vagrant